-Unlike management of deer or bird populations, which are visually observed, collecting fisheries data requires methods designed specifically for aquatic habitats.
+Developing and maintaining a healthy fishery requires data collection from several methods that are specifically designed for aquatic habitats.
 Fisheries Biologists use a variety of sampling techniques to overcome the difficulty associated with properly assessing fish populations.
-Common sampling tools include gill nets, traps, angling and electrofishing.
+Common sampling tools include gill nets, traps, angling, and electrofishing.
 Electrofishing is one of the most common and successful techniques for sampling fish in shallow water.

-To properly assess a fishery, biologists require data on species composition, weight and length, among other characteristics.
-For more intensive management, a fisheries biologist may also identify genetics, age fish, determine sex, and tag fish with a unique identifier.
-The data collected provides a snapshot into the fishery at the time of the survey.
-Biologists analyze the data to develop a report addressing the species presence in the lake, the size structure of the fish population, the balance of prey-to-predator ratios, and forage availability for predatory fish.
-Based on the information compiled in the fisheries report, a biologist can make recommendations and customize a fisheries management plan that considers the unique needs of the waterbody and goals of the property owner.
+To properly assess a fishery, professionals require data on species composition, weight, and length, among other characteristics.
+For more intensive management, a Fisheries Biologist may also identify genetics, age fish, determine sex, and tag fish with a unique identifier.
+The data collected provides a snapshot of the fishery at the time of the survey.
+Biologists analyze the data to develop a report addressing the species present in the lake, the size structure of the fish population, and the balance of prey-to-predator ratios.
+Based on the information compiled in the fisheries report, they can make recommendations and customize a fisheries management plan that considers the unique needs of the waterbody and the goals of the property owner.

-Fisheries biologists rely heavily on data to build a fisheries management plan.
-Although there is more than one technique to observe fish populations, electrofishing allows biologists to safely obtain the required information and make science-supported recommendations.
-When planning for the future of your fishery, it’s recommended to work with a professional fisheries biologist and start with an electrofishing survey.
+Fisheries Biologists rely heavily on data to build a fisheries management plan.
+Although there is more than one technique to observe fish populations, electrofishing allows them to safely obtain the required information and make science-supported recommendations.
+When planning for the future of your fishery, it’s recommended to work with a professional and start with an electrofishing survey.

 DISCLAIMER: When an electrofishing survey is employed, for the safety of the fish and the crew it is imperative that a skilled professional operator is in command of the vessel and the electrical systems.
 Electrofishing can be dangerous for people and fish alike when carried out by untrained personnel.
 Since every lake and pond is unique, the precise settings and appropriate outputs will vary and must be accounted for by the operator.
 While no sampling method is without stress for fish, when properly conducted by trained biologists, electrofishing is one of the most effective and efficient ways to collect fish and will result in minimal stress for the fish.